tuxtof/labs/vdi_ahv/lab1.rst

 - Deploying storage in a Nutanix environment is a fast and simple operation.
 Large environments with mixed workloads can be deployed on a single storage container with no additional SAN administration overhead.

-- Virtual networking in AHV provides a simple to implement distributed virtual switch, complete with integrated IP Address Management services.
+- Virtual networking in AHV provides distributed virtual switching out of the box, complete with integrated IP Address Management services.